reactjs/react.dev/content/blog/2018-03-15-update-on-async-rendering.md

 Now let's take a look at some examples.

+> Note
+>
+> For brevity, the examples below are written using the experimental class properties transform, but the same migration strategies apply without it.

 ### Initializing state

 This example shows a component with `setState` calls inside of `componentWillMount`: